oookoook/sunset-dimmer-docs/help.md

 ---
-title: Help
+title: Help and FAQ
 layout: page
-description: Help
+description: Help and FAQ
 ---

-# Help and FAQ

 Here you can find the answers to the questions asked most often.